Raohe Night Market: What to Eat at Taipei’s Best Night Market

 A-Kuo Lu Wei

 Lu wei (滷味) means braised foods.
-A variety of items, such as duck wings, white radish cakes, and tofu skin are cooked in a broth of soy sauce and spices.
+A variety of items, such as duck wings, white radish cakes, and tofu skin are cooked in a broth of soy sauce and spices then put on display.

 Looking up at the colorful, lit up gate to Raohe Night Market